PrefectHQ/prefect/docs/cloud/agent/kubernetes.md

 The `install` command for Kubernetes will output a YAML deployment definition that can be applied to a cluster.
 You can view the output ahead of time by not piping the output into `kubectl apply`.

 :::tip Namespace
-By default, running `kubectl apply -f -` will apply the last metadata configuration.
-To ensure namespace does not get overwritten, include it in your kubectl command:
+By default, running `kubectl apply -f -` will apply the manifest against the _default_ namespace.
+To ensure the agent is deployed into your desired namespace it must be specified:

 ```
 kubectl apply -n AGENT_NAMESPACE -f -